-C'est La Guerre was always likely to figure in calculations given it was the less fancied of the Lloyd Williams-owned runners and Fred Dagg once rendered the phrase C'est magnifique mais ce n'est pas la guerre as It's magnificent, but it's not the railway station.
+C'est La Guerre was always likely to figure in calculations given it was the less fancied of the Lloyd Williams-owned runners.

+On top of that, of course, Fred Dagg once rendered the phrase C'est magnifique mais ce n'est pas la guerre as It's magnificent, but it's not the railway station.